 Health Indicator Report of Health Insurance Coverage - Estimates from U.S. Census Bureau

 Lack of health insurance coverage has been associated with delayed access to health care and increased risk of chronic disease and mortality.
-People without health insurance are much less likely than those with insurance to receive recommended preventive
+People without health insurance are much less likely than those with insurance to receive recommended preventive services, such as cancer screening and immunizations.

 Data SourceU.S.
 Census Bureau, Small Area Health Insurance Estimates, http://www.census.gov/did/www/sahie/data/interactive/.